 We have issued financial instruments that contain embedded conversion features that qualify as derivatives and are therefore accounted for as liabilities.
 The derivative liabilities are initially recorded at fair value, with gains and losses arising from changes in fair value recognized in the consolidated statements of operations at each period end while such instruments are outstanding.
-The derivative liabilities relating to the convertible debt is valued using a binomial lattice model and the Black-Scholes Model where appropriate.
-The fair value of the warrants issued with reset provisions are measured using the Monte Carlo method.
+The derivative liabilities relating to the convertible debt is valued using the Black-Scholes Model where appropriate.
+The fair value of the warrants issued with reset provisions were measured using the Monte Carlo method.